 Where the design community meets.

-Designer, Made by Porter Joined about 5 years ago
+Designer, Made by Porter Joined over 5 years ago

 Exactly!
 I remember one day when I was checking the typical design news on Panda and I was like, "This doesn't excite me anymore".
 Once I started attaching goals and data to the things I do, I've became excited again.
 Ever since my first business in 2001, being useful has always made me happy.